Coignite-ApS/businesslogic/README.md

 Here is an example how you can use it directly on the page using code.

 #### Use the library on a webpage
 Use businesslogic library to connect and to execute functionality in your businesslogic webservice.
+[See a live example here][jsfiddle-programmatic-implementation].

 ```html
 <script type="module" src="https://businesslogic.online/lib/businesslogic.latest.js"></script>